WYDOT Executive Staff

-William T. "Bill" Panos was appointed the 17th Director of WYDOT in October 2015.
-Director Panos came to Wyoming with impressive credentials, drawing from diverse experience he's gained working in both the private and public sectors over the past 35 years.
+William T. "Bill" Panos was appointed the 17th director of the Wyoming Department of Transportation in October 2015.
+Director Panos came to Wyoming with impressive credentials, drawing from diverse experience he's gained working in both the private and public sectors over the past 37 years.

 Bill is a native of California and a graduate of the California State University where he studied physics and forensic science.
 His previous work has included engineering and leadership positions with the TRW Corporation, the Commonwealth of Massachusetts, the State of Washington and local government.

-During his career, his work has intersected with numerous transportation-related functions and issues, including automotive manufacturing, transportation safety systems, government agency reform, large-scale infrastructure development, capital finance and asset management, public policy and regulation, supplier management, multi-site operations, advanced risk assessment, and government relations.
+During his career, his work has intersected with numerous transportation-related functions and issues, including automotive manufacturing, transportation safety systems, government agency reform, large-scale infrastructure development, capital finance and asset management, public policy and regulation, multi-site operations, advanced risk assessment and inter-agency relations.

 Gregg Fredrick - Chief Engineer

-Gregg Fredrick oversees all planning, design, construction and maintenance activities associated with the state’s transportation system in WYDOT’s five districts, as well as the department’s financial, computer and telecommunications functions
+Gregg Fredrick oversees all planning, design, construction and maintenance activities associated with the state’s transportation system in WYDOT’s five districts.

 Fredrick first worked for WYDOT during 1980 as a temporary employee, and he returned in 1986 permanently as a bridge engineer, after earning his bachelor’s degree in civil engineering from the University of Wyoming.
 Fredrick subsequently worked his way up through the Bridge Program, becoming state bridge engineer in 2001.
 He joined WYDOT executive staff in June 2010 as assistant chief engineer for engineering and planning.
 He was named chief engineer in October 2015.